RadeonOpenCompute/ROCm_Documentation/Remote_Device_Programming/Remote-Device-Programming.rst

     * \param   length        - The length of requested mapping
     * \param   pid           - Pointer to structure pid to which address belongs.
     *			       Could be NULL for current process address space.
+    * \param   dma_dev       - Device that will need a DMA mapping of the memory
-    * \param   p2p_data      - On return: Pointer to structure describing
+    * \param   amd_p2p_data  - On return: Pointer to structure describing
     *			       underlying pages/locations
     * \param   free_callback - Pointer to callback which will be called when access
     *			       to such memory must be stopped immediately: Memory